klaytn/klaytn-docs/docs/smart-contract/sample-contracts/klaytngreeter.md

 }
 ```

-## Deploying KlaytnGreeter using Klaytn IDE <a id="deploying-klaytngreeter-using-klaytn-ide"></a>
+## Deploying KlaytnGreeter using Remix Online IDE <a id="deploying-klaytngreeter-using-klaytn-ide"></a>

-* Please visit the [Klaytn IDE website](https://ide.klaytn.foundation) and create a `KlaytnGreeter` contract.
+* Please visit the [Remix Online IDE website](https://ide.klaytn.foundation) and create a `KlaytnGreeter` contract.
 The complete source code was given in the above.
 * Prepare your account which will be used to deploy the contract.
   * If you do not have an account yet, create one at [https://baobab.wallet.klaytn.foundation/create](https://baobab.wallet.klaytn.foundation/create)
   * Get some test KLAY from the faucet - [https://baobab.wallet.klaytn.foundation/faucet](https://baobab.wallet.klaytn.foundation/faucet)